leanprover/lean4/doc/make/index.md

 This will compile the Lean library and binary into the `stage1` subfolder; see below for details.
 Add `-jN` for an appropriate `N` to `make` for a parallel build.

+To install the build see [Dev setup using elan](index.md#dev-setup-using-elan) below.

 Useful CMake Configuration Settings
 -----------------------------------